 - King Sooper

-Kroger stores have some of the best sales on meat and produce that you’ll find, and they make finding deals on their website simple to find.
+Kroger stores have some of the best sales on meat and produce that you’ll find, and it’s easy to find deals on their website.
 You can find weekly deals, digital coupons, and fuel reward options directly on their site.

 They also give you the option to have groceries delivered to your door.

 Lidl is Aldi’s biggest competitor, and it makes sense as to why.
-Just like Aldi, Lidl has rock bottom prices on many of their items every week (like grapes for only $0.79 a pound).
+Similar to Aldi, Lidl has rock bottom prices on many of their items every week (like grapes for only $0.79 a pound).